A UNIQUE PROJECT WITH AN EVEN MORE UNIQUE BACKSTORY

 COMMON INTERESTS, DIVERGENT PATHS

 Ecker, like Roberts, started early with interests in journalism.
 He then turned his attention to music and began a long career as a composer, mostly of Country and Americana music.
 To date, he has earned over 20 industry awards, including Career Country Composer at The Los Angeles Music Awards and a regular “Featured Artist” spotlight on Renegade Radio Nashville.
 He has five albums released on iTunes.In fact, The C.R.
 Ecker Band recently earned “Rising Star” honors in a recent international competition.
+Easy access for his music is at wwwdotthecreckerbandmusicdotcom.

 Robert’s senior year of high school in the Cheyenne, Wyoming area found her in a painting class, and she soon began studying creative advertising at the University of Colorado, Boulder, where she received, in addition to her degree, a certificate in digital media that covered subjects such as 3D animation and web design.
 Those skills were carried into her early career, first in advertising and then as an entrepreneur in the operations of both a family-owned adventure park in Costa Rica and an aviation company in Colorado.